minanew12/dss-flappers/README.md

 * `flapper` - The underlying burner strategy (e.g. the address of `FlapperUniV2SwapOnly`).
 * `farm` - The staking rewards contract receiving the rewards.

-### FlapperUniV2

-Exposes an `exec` operation to be triggered periodically by the `Splitter` (at a cadence determined by `Splitter.hop()`).
-Its logic withdraws `USDS` from the `Splitter` and buys `gem` tokens on Uniswap v2.
-The acquired tokens, along with a proportional amount of `USDS` (saved from the initial withdraw) are deposited back into the liquidity pool.
-Finally, the minted LP tokens are sent to a predefined `receiver` address.

 Configurable Parameters:
 * `pip` - A reference price oracle, used for bounding the exchange rate of the swap.
 * `want` - Relative multiplier of the reference price to insist on in the swap.
 For example, a value of 0.98 * `WAD` allows for a 2% worse price than the reference.